 Advertising and promotional vehicles for the University include internet, billboards, and publications.
-Richmont produces and distributes a semi-annual newsletter, "Connecting," and other mailings to donors and friends.
-These mailings also include counseling professors, ministries, and career services staffs at various colleges and universities.
-Representatives from the Office of Admissions visit colleges and universities, churches, and attend conferences to acquaint faculty/staff and prospective students with Richmont's mission and academic programs.
-Additionally, Richmont uses social media to promote Richmont's mission.
-Dear Student,
+Representatives from the Office of Admissions visit colleges, universities, and churches, and attend conferences to acquaint faculty/staff and prospective students with Richmont's mission and academic programs.
+Additionally, Richmont uses social media to promote the University's mission.